Sokollu Mehmed Pasha: Final years

 Sokollu Mehmed Pasha was involved in the succession disputes of the Polish Crown in 1576 and 1577, but this did not reach greater measures.

 Sokollu Mehmed signed numerous treaties of friendship with Venice, Florence, Spain, England and Switzerland.
 He also managed to force a number of European states to pay tribute: Austria paid 9,000 ducats; Transylvania 3,000; Wallachia 7,000; Moldavia 3,000.
 Eventually, even Venice had to pay him 4,000 ducats annually.
 This altogether gave him an annual income of 31,000 gold ducats.

 Mehmed was initially known to be opposed to the war with Persia, which began in 1578, but was overruled upon eventually, amongst the reasons being the constant urgings by Sokollu Mehmed to take advantage of the Ottomans neighboring rival.
 Sultan Murad III time afterwards, began to limit his Grand Vizier's powers by slowly removing his allies from high offices.
 The state secretary Feridun, an old companion of Sokollu mehmed's since the siege of Szigetvár, was sent to Belgrade, away from Constantinople.
 Mehmed's faithful Arab friend, the Governor-General of Cyprus, was lynched by mutinous soldiers.
 Mehmed's greatest rivals, Hamid Efendi and Piyale Pasha, arranged the execution of the Grand Vizier's Greek protege, Michael Kantakouzenos.
-On 10 October 1578, Sokollu Mustafa Bey, Sokollu Mehmed Pasha's nephew and Governor-General of Budin, was assassinated.
+On 10 October 1578, Sokollu Mustafa Pasha, Sokollu Mehmed Pasha's nephew and beylerbey (governor-general) of Budin, was assassinated (some sources put it as September 30, 1578).
 On the anniversary of this day, on 10 October 1579, Sokollu Mehmed had his servant Hasan Bey read to him about the Battle of Kosovo.

+Death

-On 11 October 1579, Sokollu Mehmed Pasha was assassinated.
-Ending his near 15-year rule serving as the sultan sole legal representative in the administration of state affairs.
+On 11 October 1579, Sokollu Mehmed Pasha was assassinated, ending his near 15-year rule serving as the sultan sole legal representative in the administration of state affairs.
 There are some who claim that the assassin was a janissary in disguise in employment of Safiye Sultan, the wife of Murad III.
 Also, some sources claim that Sokollu Mehmed was a target of Hashshashin agent, as he was opposed to war with Persia where this order was stationed, which was not in their interest, although this is a very controversial claim as this order was destroyed by Mongols long time before.
+In 1579, he was succeeded as grand vizier by Semiz Ahmed Pasha.

 He is buried at his complex, Sokollu Mehmed Paşa Külliyesi at the back of Eyüp Mosque, in Istanbul, at the Sokollu Mehmed Paşa Türbe built by famous architect Mimar Sinan for him c.
 1572.
 His wife Ismihan (or Esma Han) is buried near him and in the little garden of the Türbe are buried the family and descendants of Sokollu Mehmed Pasha.

+Aftermath

-After his death Sultan Murad III changed grand vezirs ten times in sixteen years.
+After his death Sultan Murad III changed grand viziers ten times in sixteen years.
 These frequent changes in government were part of the general instability in the Ottoman government that followed the death of Sokollu Mehmet Pasha, evidence of a decline in the empire that he had at its pinnacle while he was in office.